 Our Bhutan tour package takes you along the national highway from the western border to the eastern border of the country, with its beautiful mountain valleys.
 In this all-embracing cultural exploration of the Dragon Kingdom of Bhutan, we will explore Paro, Thimphu, Punakha, Wangduephodrang and Gangtey in the west; Trongsa and Bumthang in central Bhutan; and Mongar and Trashigang in the east.
 During our Bhutan tour we will witness the spectacular events which take place in Mongar and Trashigang at the year-end Tshechu festivals.
 We will hike to the sacred Tiger's Nest, visit the great stupa of Chorten Kora, and see the legendary and beloved cranes which find sanctuary in Bhutan every autumn.
 This intricate tapestry of Bhutan tourism adventures offers a richly nuanced experience of the last Himalayan kingdom.

-Bhutan Nepal Tibet Tours is exiting tour which starts from Bhutan, fly to Paro, Bhutan.
+Bhutan Nepal Tibet Travel is exiting tour which starts from Bhutan, fly to Paro, Bhutan.

 Bhutan is an unexplored territory for the adventurous and this adventure package brings you highlights.

 Exotic cultural Bhutan tours starts from Paro airport then we drive to Thimphu , visit .

 The easiest way for visitors to enter Bhutan is by air on Druk Air and Buddha Air, Bhutan's national carrier and Nepalese airline operating in Bhutan.
 Druk Air's fleet consists of two British Aerospace jets, BAe 146s, which are specially specially designed for Bhutan.